CarolANikolic/interactive-card/README.md

         const inputKeyword = objectArray[i].keyword;
 ~~~

-- Bellow, the code snippet adds a $() on the input, the value of our callback function.
-The reason is that without the $(), the input is a regular JS DOM element, and since we are working with jQuery and getting the value of it, we need to convert this JS element into a jQuery object.
+- Bellow, the code snippet adds a dollar sign and parenthesis on the input, the value of our callback function.
+The reason is that without the a dollar sign and parenthesis, the input is a regular JS DOM element, and since we are working with jQuery and getting the value of it, we need to convert this JS element into a jQuery object.

 ~~~
  inputArray.each((i, input) => {